DaryaDrondina/DaryaDrondina/README.md

 ### ✨ About me in 30 seconds ✨
 * 🎓 Education:
-  - Bachelor of Business Information Systems
+  - Bachelor of "Business Information Systems"
     Russian Presidential Academy of National Economy and Public Administration
   - “Specialist in Data Science”
     Skillfactory.ru in cooperation